iammohith/Heat-Conduction-in-a-Cylinder/README.md

 ## Project Overview

-This project explores the thermal behavior of a cylinder with radius \( R \), subject to internal heat generation \( Q_g \) and external thermal conditions.
-The wall temperature \( T_w \) and the effect of thermal conductivity \( K \) are taken into account to calculate the temperature distribution across the cylinder.
+This project explores the thermal behavior of a cylinder with radius $R$, subject to internal heat generation $Q_g$ and external thermal conditions.
+The wall temperature $T_w$ and the effect of thermal conductivity $K$  are taken into account to calculate the temperature distribution across the cylinder.

 ### Key Features:
 - Solves heat conduction problems with heat generation within the cylinder.